LearnersGuild/Holacracy-Constitution/Holacracy-Constitution.md

 However, if the Process Breakdown is not resolved within a reasonable timeframe, then the Facilitator of any Super-Circle that ultimately contains the offending Circle may declare a Process Breakdown within the offending Circle’s Super-Circle as well.

+### 3.6 Localized Governance Policy

+Each circle shall delegate its governance authority to the role of @Governor.

+The @Governor of each circle shall have exclusive authority of passing governance in their circle.

+#### 3.6.1 Governor Role

+**Purpose:**  This circle's structure evolved through governance in order to optimally express its purpose **Domain:** This circle’s governance **Accountabilities:**
+  * Meeting with circle members in order to process their governance tensions
+  * Acting as Secretary when enacting governance outside of a meeting
+  * Creating and passing governance proposals for this circle

 ## Article IV: Operational Process

 ### 4.1 Duties of Circle Members